Russia-Ukraine War: What to know on Day 6 of Russian assault - NewsBreak

 Russia-Ukraine War: What to know on Day 6 of Russian assault

-Russia’s invasion of Ukraine entered its sixth day on Tuesday, with a huge convoy of Russian tanks and armored vehicles inching closer to the capital of Kyiv and fighting intensifying there and in other big cities.
+Russia’s invasion of Ukraine entered its sixth day on Tuesday, with a huge convoy of Russian tanks and armored vehicles on a road to the capital , Kyiv, and fighting intensifying there and in other big cities.

 Russia shelled several key sites in Kyiv and in the country’s second-largest city, Kharkiv, killing at least 11 people and wounding dozens of others, Ukrainian officials said.
 Among the sites hit were Kyiv’s main TV tower and holocaust memorial.